BrainHQ is the only program that meets all requirements

 Several studies have looked at whether benefits from using BrainHQ last, or if they fade away as soon as you finish training.
 The longest follow-up study so far showed that people still experienced a benefit even ten years after training.

 Question 5: Have the purported benefits of the training product been replicated by research groups other than those selling the product?

 For BrainHQ, the answer is again YES.

-There are several dozen published papers showing benefits from using BrainHQ exercises.
+There are more than 100 published papers showing benefits from using BrainHQ exercises.
 Almost all of them were conducted by independent researchers from reputable universities and organizations, such as Johns Hopkins University, Yale University, the Department of Veterans Affairs, and the National Institutes of Health.

-Although BrainHQ already fulfills each of the Institue of Medicine’s requirements, we aren’t resting on our laurels: in 2015, some 20 new articles were published on BrainHQ use and benefits, and many more are underway.
+Although BrainHQ already fulfills each of the IoM’s requirements, we aren’t resting on our laurels: many more studies are currently underway.
 Our goal is to continually learn more about what BrainHQ can do and how to make it even better, so that we can provide a truly useful tool for cognitive health.